scribe-org/Scribe-Data/.github/docs/CONTRIBUTING_NO_BACK_LINKS.rst

 ..

-   [!NOTE] Those new to Python or wanting to work on their Python skills are more than welcome to contribute!
+   .. note:: Those new to Python or wanting to work on their Python skills are more than welcome to contribute!
 The team would be happy to help you on your development journey :)

 Learning the tech stack
 -----------------------